MissouriMRR/Simulation-2023/README.md

     - This will create a file called `\scripts\server-config.json`.
 Open this file and...
         - replace `mavsdk_server_path` with the absolute path to the `\bin` directory where you unzipped MavSDK
         - replace `px4_path` with the absolute path to your PX4 folder
-        - replace `drone_port` with the necessary drone port, if necessary (click here for more info)
+        - replace `drone_port` with the necessary drone port, if necessary ([click here for more info](#debugging))
+            - this will become more relevant after attempting to run tests
         - the final result should look something like this:
         ```json
         {